Cornell & Diehl's Small Batch—Tracking the Innovative Series

 Sun Bear Tupelo

-Yet another wonderful reprise of the Sun Bear features an exceptionally rare honey, white tupelo.
+Yet another wonderful reprise of Sun Bear features an exceptionally rare honey, white tupelo.
 This ethically sourced honey is produced with the nectar from the white Ogeechee tupelo tree.
 This northern Florida flora blooms for only two weeks.
 Reeves continues to get the most out of the small batch model, bringing another fine iteration that wouldn't be feasible otherwise.

 From Beyond